-1 15A NCAC 07 M .0302 is amended as published in 36:13 NCR 1128-1129 as follows: 2 • 3 15A NCAC 07 M .0302 DEFINITIONS 4 As used in this Section, the Public Beach and Coastal Waterfront Access Program is to provide public access to the 5 public trust bea aches and waters as defined in 15A NCAC 07H .0305(a)(1) and 15A NCAC 07H .0207(a) in the 20 6 coastal counties s described in G.S.
+1 15A NCAC 07M .0302 is amended with changes as published in 36:13 NCR 1128-1129 as follows: 2 3 15A NCAC 07M 1.0302 DEFINITIONS 4 As used in this S ection, the Public Beach and Coastal Waterfront Access Program is to provide public access to the 5 public trust beach nes and waters as defined in 15A NCAC 07H .0305(a)(1) 6 07H .0207(a) 15 A A NCAC 07H .0305(a)(1) in the 20 coastal counties described in G.S.
 113A-103(2).
 7 (1) "Beach" is defined as described in 15A NCAC 07H .0305(a)(1).
-8 (2) "Coastal Waterfront Access" includes the acquisition and improvement of properties located in the 9 20-county area under the Coastal Area Management Act (CAMA) jurisdiction as described in G.S.
-10 113A-103(2) that are adjacent or proximate to coastal waterways to which the public has rights of 11 access or public trust rights.
+8 (2) "Coastal Waterfront Access" includes the acquisition and improvement of properties located in the 9 20-county area under the Coastal Area Management Act (CAMA) jurisdiction as described in G.S 10 113A-103(2) that are adjacent or proximate to coastal waterways to which the public has rights o 11 access or public trust rights.
 12 (3) "Handicapped Accessible" is defined as meeting the standards of the State Building Code for 13 handicapped accessibility.
 14 (4) "Improvements" are facilities that are added to promote public access at an access site.
-Common 15 improvements include dune crossovers, piers, boardwalks, litter receptacles, parking areas, 16 restrooms, gazebos, boat ramps, canoe/kayak launches, bicycle racks, and foot showers.
-17 (5) "Inlet Beach Access" includes the acquisition and improvement of properties located within Inlet 18 Hazard Areas as defined in 15A NCAC 07H .0304(2).
+Common 15 improvements include dune crossovers, piers, boardwalks, litter receptacles, parking areas 16 restrooms, gazebos, boat ramps, canoe/kayak launches, bicycle racks, and foot showers.
+17 (5) "Inlet Beach Access" includes the acquisition and improvement of properties located within Inle 18 Hazard Areas as defined in 15A NCAC 07H .0304(2).
 19 (6) "Local Access Sites" include those public access points that offer no facilities.
 These accessways 20 provide only a dune crossover or pier, if needed, litter receptacles, and public access signs.
 Vehicle 21 parking is not available at these access sites.
-However, bicycle racks may be provided by local 22 governments.
-23 (7) "Maintenance" is the upkeep and repair of public access sites and their facilities in such a manner 24 that public health and safety is ensured.
-Where the local government uses or has used access funds 25 administered by the Division of Coastal Management (DCM), the local government shall provide 26 operation and maintenance of the facility for the useful life of that facility as set forth in the 27 individual grant contract.
+However, bicycle racks may be provided by loca 22 governments.
+23 (7) "Maintenance" is the upkeep and repair of public access sites and their facilities in such a manne 24 that public health and safety is ensured.
+Where the local government uses or has used access fundered to the safety is ensured.
+25 administered by the Division of Coastal Management (DCM), the local government shall provide 26 operation and maintenance of the facility for the useful life of that facility as set forth in the 27 individual grant contract.
 28 (8) "Multi-regional Access Sites" are larger than regional accessways but smaller than State parks.
 Such 29 facilities may be undertaken and constructed with the involvement and support of State and local 30 government agencies.
-Multi regional accessways provide parking for a minimum of 80 vehicles, 31 restrooms with indoor showers and changing rooms, and concession stands.
+Multi regional accessways provide parking for a minimum of 80 vehicles 31 restrooms with indoor showers and changing rooms, and concession stands.
 32 (9) "Neighborhood Access Sites" includes those public access areas offering parking for 5 to 25 33 vehicles, a dune crossover or pier, litter receptacles, and public access signs.
 Restroom facilities 34 may be installed.

-(11)(4) "Public Trust Areas" is defined in 15A NCAC 07H .0207(a).
+35 (10) (3) "Ocean Beach Access" includes the acquisition and improvement of properties adjacent of 36 proximate to the Atlantic Ocean for parking and public passage to the oceanfront.
+37 (11) (4) "Public Trust Areas" is defined in 15A NCAC 07H .0207(a).